Suomi.fi

 • to investigate problems concerning service use in some other way.

-• to a natural person or company on whose use of the support service or other services the information has been recorded
+• to a person or company on whose use of the support service or other services the information has been recorded

-• to a natural person or a company on whose behalf someone has used the support service or used the service otherwise
+• to a person or a company on whose behalf someone has used the support service or used the service otherwise

-• for another identified purpose where the natural person or company on whose use of the support service or other services the information has been recorded has given their express consent to this.
+• for another identified purpose where the person or company on whose use of the support service or other services the information has been recorded has given their express consent to this.

-DVV may also disclose data on other legal grounds.
+The Digital and Population Data Services Agency may also disclose data on other legal grounds.

 8. Transferring data outside the EU or the EEA